Alfred Gibson

-Alfred Gibson (c.
-1851 – 1874) was an Australian explorer who is believed to have died in an 1874 expedition organised by Ernest Giles, which sought to cross the deserts of Western Australia from east to west.
+Alfred Gibson (1846-1874) was an Australian explorer who is believed to have died in an 1874 expedition organised by Ernest Giles, which sought to cross the deserts of Western Australia from east to west.
 Gibson departed from his companions on 22 April 1874 and was never seen again.
 The Gibson Desert into which he disappeared, was named after him by his fellow explorer.